The summer of 1973, when I was seventeen, I hitch-hiked from Ottawa to Long Beach on Vancouver Island and back, by way of Dawson City, Yukon.

 Danny, the artist

 Something I like about my name is that is has three forms: Dan, Danny and Daniel.
-The last form, which I have always used for publishing, is also found in the foundational texts of three major religions: Judaism, Christianity and Islam.
+The last form, which I used for academic publishing, is also found in the foundational texts of three major religions: Judaism, Christianity and Islam.
+He was a prophet for Jews, Christians and Muslims alike.
 This reminds me of the unity in religions often pitted against each other.
 While I normally introduce myself as Daniel, the name form chosen by others has varied by time and place.
 My mother called me Dan but my aunts, all of Irish extraction, called me Danny.
 So too did my friends in Dawson City.

 Photo: Cheechako Cache, 1976.